younglalala/wangyang/readme.txt

-git is a version control system. git is free free free free free free free free free free.
+git is a version control system. git is  free software distributed under the GPL.